Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 Stop the script with Ctrl-C. The script then will do its best to stop the ssh and socal processes it spawned.

-### The UDP way

-If required you can adapt the [deploy script for the Unix domain socket way](../hack/local-monitor-testing/deploy_MDM_VM.sh) that deploys such a VM called $USER-mdm-link on Azure, configures it and installs the mdm container.

-Provided that you get the firewall rules in place you should be able to point your local monitor process to the remote UDP socket directly by setting the MDM_STATSD_SOCKET="udp:<IP of your remote VM>:<port>" # default mdm udp port  is 8125

 ## Starting the monitor